-The Office of Research Protections facilitates research and creative endeavors by administering programs that provide ethical and regulatory oversight of research involving human participants, animals, recombinant DNA, radiation, and export control regulations.
-The Office strives to support innovation and commercialization of research to promote the University's mission of transmitting and applying knowledge to address the needs of society.
+The Office of Research Protections facilitates research and creative endeavors by administering programs that provide ethical and regulatory oversight of research involving human participants, animals, and recombinant DNA.
+In addition we are responsible for campus administration of export control regulations and the conflicts of interest policy.
+In support of the University's mission of transmitting and applying knowledge to address the needs of society, we facilitate the protection of intellectual property.

 Before participants are recruited or data is collected about human participants, the IRB must review and approve all research, regardless of funding, conducted by Appalachian State University faculty, staff or students.